Classical Physics: Spacetime and Fields: Spacetime

 so we obtain

-Multiplying this equation by $\frac{\partial x^{'j}}{\partial x^n}$ gives the transformation law for $\Gamma^{\,\,l}_{i\,k}$:
+Multiplying this equation by $\partial x'^{j}/\partial x^n$ gives the transformation law for $\Gamma^{l}_{ik}$:

-The algebraic object $\Gamma^{\,\,l}_{i\,k}$, which equips spacetime in order to covariantize a derivative of a vector, is referred to as the {\em affine connection}, affinity or simply connection.
+The algebraic object $\Gamma^{l}_{ik}$, which equips spacetime in order to covariantize a derivative of a vector, is referred to as the {\em affine connection}, affinity, or connection.
 The connection has generally 64 independent components.
 The tensor $A_{i;k}$ is the {\em covariant derivative} of a vector $A_i$ with respect to $x^i$.
-We will also use $\nabla_i=_{;i}$ to denote a covariant derivative.
 The contracted affine connection transforms according to

 The affine connection is not a tensor because of the second term on the right-hand side of (\ref{affcon5}).